cvignac/cvignac.github.io/_pages/about.md

   - /about.html
 ---

-**I will graduate in June 2023, and I am currently looking for opportunities after my PhD.
+**I have just graduated from my PhD, and I am currently looking for opportunities both in academia and industry.
 If you are interested in my profile, reach out to me!**

 I am Clément Vignac, a PhD student at EPFL, Switzerland.
 I work in LTS4 under the supervision of Pascal Frossard.
 I work on graph neural networks and generative models for point clouds and graphs.
 I develop denoising diffusion models that respect predefined symmetries, and study how the data representation (vector, point cloud or graph) affects learning.